Are Iguanas Poisonous to Dogs? What to Do If Your Dog Eats One

 • Mouth or throat injuries from claws, tails, or bones

-Symptoms to Watch For After Your Dog Eats a Lizard
+Symptoms to Watch For After Your Dog Eats a Lizard or Iguana

 • Persistent vomiting or gagging

-• Diarrhea or mucus in stool
+• Diarrhea, mucus in stool, or blood in stool

 • Loss of appetite